pedro-sidra-isi/REIS/README.md

+> [!WARNING]
+> This repo has migrated to [github.com/pedro-sidra-isi/REIS](https://github.com/pedro-sidra-isi/REIS)
+> **This page will not be updated!**

 # REIS

-Code for the paper "REIS: A Visual Analytics Tool for Rendering and Exploring Instance Segmentation of Point Clouds"
+Code for the paper "[REIS: A Visual Analytics Tool for Rendering and Exploring Instance Segmentation of Point Clouds](https://ieeexplore.ieee.org/document/10347129)"

 This work was presented at SIBGRAPI 2023, see presentation [here](https://docs.google.com/presentation/d/1cweoimZlXPxmpqE3er2ZNStR14ouMLzgxFKx_WkDI48/edit?usp=drivesdk).

 ## Installation